For SellersSeller Guide

 Governance in a Majority Stake Sale

 In a majority stake sale, the private equity firm or strategic buyer typically assumes control of the board of directors.
-The selling owner, if they remain with the company, will likely have a minority representation on the board, or no board seat at all.
+The selling owner, if they remain with the company, will likely have minority representation on the board, or no board seat.
 Key decisions, such as strategic direction, budget approvals, capital expenditures, and executive compensation, will be made by the new majority owner.
 The selling owner’s role often transitions to a more operational or advisory capacity, focused on specific areas of the business rather than overall strategic oversight.

 Key Changes: